EGI-Federation/ansible-role-VOMS-client/README.md

 ## General information

+> Known issue: As of 2025/01/23, due to ongoing migration from X.509 with VOMS
+> to tokens, some information in the Operations Portal is missing, and some
+> LSC files may be missing.
+Please report an issue or open a PR if needed.

 ### About VOMS and VOs

 This is an Ansible role which configures VOMS clients.
 VOMS is a web service for